Metal Detecting and Social Distancing Activities During the Coronavirus Shutdowns

 Exercise is a great way to combat that.
 Detectorists have reported feeling like they’ve worked out after a long day out metal detecting.
 You’ll bend, dig, walk and carry the metal detector around with you, which improves core strength, muscle development and cardiovascular health.
 While it isn’t strenuous, it definitely gets your body moving.

 As more and more fitness centers and other recreational facilities close down due to social distancing recommendations, finding creative ways to get some exercise is important.
 Get your steps in while improving your mental health at the same time.
-Metal detecting does both!
+Metal detecting is one of a few social distancing activities does both!

 While many businesses like restaurants, bars and movies are shuttered, don’t forget: the great outdoors is wide open and considered to be low risk in the spread of disease.
-It’s a great time to get outside and do some treasure hunting.
+It’s a great time to get outside and do some treasure hunting as one of your chosen social distancing activities.

 Studies have shown that spending time outside in general can improve memory and fight depression.
 Simply walking around outside — especially surrounded by trees — provides these benefits!
 (It’s called forest bathing, and it’s reported to be great for your health.)